assay-it/doc/docs/introduction.md

 # Introduction

-`assay-it` is testing tool for distributed application implemented with Go or other languages.
+`assay-it` is a cross platform tool for testing distributed application in production.
 {: .fs-6 .fw-300 }

 ## Why has it been made?

-Microservices have become a design style to evolve system architecture in parallel, implement stable and consistent interfaces.
+Microservices and cloud functions have become a design style to evolve system architecture in parallel, implement stable and consistent interfaces.
 This architecture style brings additional complexity and new problems -- quality assessment.

 Engineers uses **mocking and staging** environments as a primary testing strategy, which is more complex when your application is distributed.
 Therefore, teams **spend twice as much time** maintaining these imitations around genuine cloud services.
 The best effort simulation of the real environment is the real environment itself.